circleci/circleci-docs/jekyll/_cci2/local-jobs.md

 To run your build, navigate to your repo and run `circleci build`.

-***Note:** The CLI does not yet support Workflows.
-If your config.yml uses Workflows and has a job named `build`, only that `build` job will run.
-If none of your Workflows jobs are named `build`, the CLI will not be able to run your project locally.*
+**Note:** If your _config.yml_ uses Workflows and has a job named `build`, only that `build` job will run.
+If you are using Workflows and have no jobs named `build`, the CLI will not be able to run your project locally.

 ### Troubleshooting Container Configurations Locally